On Having Something to Say

 In those years, the sound of my own voice — cowed by the perspectives and personas of others — seemed to atrophy.
 When I did hear it and commit it to paper, it felt unfamiliar and unwelcome.
 So, I turned back to formulaic, commissioned words, which, in their predictability and mindlessness, helped me continue to hide from my own voice.

-A clever turn of phrase does not make a writer.
+A clever turn of phrase a writer does not make...
 Anyone can write, but not everyone has something to say.
-It is in that magic combination that a writer is born.
-So, I began to suppose that I was merely above average in my ability to construct sentences and find the right words to communicate someone else’s ideas.
+And it is in that magic combination that a writer is born.
+I began to suppose that I was merely above average in my ability to my construct sentences and find the right words.
 At best, I told myself, I had the prep school education and patience to fiddle with phrases until they fit together, flowed, and formed an idea.
-A writer I was not, I was sure.
+A writer I was not

 Then, without realizing exactly what I was doing, I quit writing for others.
 In the year since I changed careers, I’ve begun to read again — as voraciously as I did when I was a child.
 I’ve started to lose myself in the infinite worlds of words and, timidly, to consider the frightening possibility that I, too, might actually have something to say.

-Writing for others allowed me to hide.
+The simple truth is that writing for others allowed me to hide.
 In plain sight.
 From myself.
 I was going through the motions of the very thing that scared me, without ever having to feel the fear.
 It was a bit like being afraid of heights, building a house on the side of a cliff, and never taking notice of the abyss that lay just beyond.
-The danger, though entirely real, never fully materialized if you never bothered to look over the edge.
+The danger, though entirely real, never fully materializes if you never bother to look over the edge.

 I’ve made money from writing that, ultimately, meant very little.
 Now, I just hope to write something that will mean something.
 And not just to me.